javegaz/javegaz.github.io/_pages/about.md

 ---
 I am a Software and Tech Support Engineer at IMSS (Instituto Mexicano del Seguro Social).

-Before that, I worked by myself and before that as Software Engineer at a small company.
+Before that, I worked as a Software Engineer by myself and before that as Software Engineer at a small company.

 I am interested in research, machine learning, natural language processing, and data analysis.